CephalofairGames/merc-packs-faq/index.md

 - 2025-08-22 - Added a link to the GH Rulebook PDF, and posted Safeguard rules in Hail's section.
 - 2025-08-28 - Mastery note in general rules
 - 2025-10-17 - Anaphi in JotL
+- 2025-11-20 - Other allies' Reveal abilities for Cassandra's stuff